Mr. TyDi: A Multi-lingual Benchmark for Dense Retrieval: Results and Analysis

 \section{Results and Analysis}

-Table~\ref{tab:results} reports results of our baselines on the test set of \mrtydi across all eleven languages; mean reciprocal rank (MRR) in the top table and recall in the bottom table, both at a cutoff of 100 hits.
-The final column reports the average across all eleven languages.
-The first two rows report BM25 results (default and tuned).
-The next two rows show results of mDPR and the sparse--dense hybrid.
-For these two methods, statistically significant improvements over BM25 (tuned) are denoted with the symbol $^\dagger$ based on paired $t$-tests ($p < 0.01$).
+We performed experiments on \mrtydi v1.1, where each passage contains the title of the Wikipedia article and the passage text.
+Table~\ref{tab:results} reports results on the test set across all eleven languages; mean reciprocal rank (MRR) in the top table and recall in the bottom table, both at a cutoff of 100 hits; the final column reports the average across all languages.
+The rows report BM25 results (default and tuned), followed by results of mDPR and the sparse--dense hybrid.
+For the hybrid method, statistically significant improvements over tuned BM25 are denoted with the symbol $^\dagger$ based on paired $t$-tests ($p < 0.01$).